wirginiaromanowska/Notes_On_Things/Houdini_Shortcuts_and_UI.md

 - spacebar+4 left and right
 ## 18. Handle in world/object space
 - right click on handle and find the options in the menu under Align Handle - or hit M key
+- press single quote key ' to change position of pivont of the object
 - press ; key to snap and align selected geo to different geo
 - to snap rotation - rotation step - (45 degree by default) press ctrl ahile rotating
 - to move by certain amount of units - translate step - press ctrl while moving